 Along the budget constraint, the total price of the two goods remains the same, so the ratio of the prices does not change.
 However, the marginal utility of the two goods changes with the quantities consumed.
 At the optimal choice of one T-shirt and six movies, point S, the ratio of marginal utility to price for T-shirts (22:14) matches the ratio of marginal utility to price for movies (of 11:7).

 Measuring Utility with Numbers

-This discussion of utility started off with an assumption that it is possible to place numerical values on utility, an assumption that may seem questionable.
-You can buy a thermometer for measuring temperature at the hardware store, but what store sells an “utilimometer” for measuring utility?
-However, while measuring utility with numbers is a convenient assumption to clarify the explanation, the key assumption is not that utility can be measured by an outside party, but only that individuals can decide which of two alternatives they prefer.
+This discussion of utility began with an assumption that it is possible to place numerical values on utility, an assumption that may seem questionable.
+You can buy a thermometer for measuring temperature at the hardware store, but what store sells a “utilimometer” for measuring utility?
+While measuring utility with numbers is a convenient assumption to clarify the explanation, the key assumption is not that an outside party can measure utility but only that individuals can decide which of two alternatives they prefer.

-To understand this point, think back to the step-by-step process of finding the choice with highest total utility by comparing the marginal utility that is gained and lost from different choices along the budget constraint.
+To understand this point, think back to the step-by-step process of finding the choice with highest total utility by comparing the marginal utility you gain and lose from different choices along the budget constraint.
 As José compares each choice along his budget constraint to the previous choice, what matters is not the specific numbers that he places on his utility—or whether he uses any numbers at all—but only that he personally can identify which choices he prefers.